 A Brief History ::

-Whitburn Pentecostal Church began in the summer of 1977 when a group of Christians worshipping in Harthill Pentecostal Church but living in Whitburn had the burden & vision to plant a local church.
+Whitburn Pentecostal Church began in the summer of 1977 when a group of Christians worshiping in Harthill Pentecostal Church but living in Whitburn had the burden & vision to plant a local church.
 Early meetings were held in Croftmalloch Primary School on Sundays & Wednesdays along with a Sunday School.

 The church grew quickly in its early days and in the summer of 1984 the present church building was built at the end of Croftmalloch Road.
 The pioneer pastor Tom Martin resigned in 1989 and Andrew Smith was approached to take on the leadership of the church from June 1990.